fgiobergia/subgroup-agrawal-drift/README.md

 This repository contains the code and data for the paper "_A Synthetic Benchmark to Explore Limitations of Localized Drift Detections_", by Flavio Giobergia, Eliana Pastor, Luca de Alfaro, Elena Baralis.

+The synthetic dataset introduced a drift that affects only a small portion of the entire dataset, as defined by a subgroup (e.g., _age < 30, salary < $30,000_).
+We show that for small subgroups, drift detection algorithms do not detect a drift, even though the entirety of the subgroup is drifting.
+This leads to a subpopulation being affected by degraded performance.
+The plot below shows the accuracy of a classifier, when measure either at the global level (i.e. on the entire dataset) or only on the subgroup that is experiencing drift.
+Although the overall performance is steady over time, it can be seen that the model perform extremely poorly for the subgroup affected by drift.
+Drift detectors generally struggle to detect this kind of drift.

 ![alt text](image.png)

 ### How to use